mattsbanner-vault/docker-web-stack/README.md

 - Redis
 - Redis Commander

+**Please create an [issue](https://github.com/mattsbanner/docker-web-stack/issues/new) or [pull request](https://github.com/mattsbanner/docker-web-stack/compare) if there are any additional services you wish to be added.**

 ## Prerequisites
-You will need the following software installed.
+You will need the following software.
 - Docker
 - Docker Compose